13th March 2023

 Initially staff tried signposting participants to counselling services, but it soon became clear this was going to be too challenging at this time.

-Thanks to funding from Active Sussex’s Children and Young Person Investment Fund, Sweet Circus was able to set up a new group – “ Circus and Support”.
+Thanks to funding from Active Sussex’s Children and Young People Investment Fund, Sweet Circus was able to set up a new group – “ Circus and Support”.

 This new extended session provides supported social time along with their usual circus activities within the participants self declared safe space ‘Circus’.